 Live and Freeze-Dried Food

-Insects and worms can be bought from different sources.
+You can buy insects and worms from different sources.
 If you only got one crested gecko or don’t feed it a lot of live food, you want to get a small amount of insects/worms.
 You can also choose freeze-dried insects and worms that last longer.

-My recommendations for live and freeze-dried insects and worms can be found in the table below (affiliate links).
+My recommendations for live and freeze-dried insects and worms can be found in the table below.

 Want to Learn More?